 2. Information in the form of data message shall be given due evidential weight.
 In assessing the evidential weight of data message, regard shall be had to the reliability of the manner in which the data message was generated, stored or communicated, to the reliability of the manner in which the integrity of the information was maintained, to the manner in which its originator was identified, and to any other relevant factor.

 Additional rules are often inserted in evidence laws.
 Those rules may contain presumptions or specify how evidence should be taken.
-See for e.g., section 161 of the Australian Evidence Act 1995 (Cth).
+For example, section 161 of the Australian Evidence Act 1995 (Cth).

 161. Electronic communications